Frequently Asked Questions

-There is a diverse and delicious assortment of restaurants within easy walking distance of the site for a restaurant guide from the Brookline Chamber of Commerce.
+There is a diverse assortment of restaurants within easy walking distance of the site for a restaurant guide from the Brookline Chamber of Commerce.

 Jack is a common nickname for John and it is what his family called him when he was growing up.

 Yes!
 Jack was born in this house on May 29, 1917 around 3:00 o'clock in the afternoon.
 At that time it was actually quite common to give birth at home.
 The home was considered more sanitary than a hospital.
 When Jack was born, Mrs. Kennedy was attended by Dr. Goode, his assistant and a nurse.
 Dr. Goode delivered all nine of the Kennedy children!

 The Kennedys lived in this house for six years, from 1914 to 1920.
 In 1920 they moved to another, larger home - that was just 3 blocks away!

 There were nine children in the Kennedy family!
 Joe Jr. (b.
 1915), Jack (b.
 1917), Rosemary (b.
 1918) and Kathleen (b.
 1920) all lived in this house.
 Eunice (b.
 1921), Patricia (b.
 1924), Robert (b.
 1925), Jean (b.
 1928) and Teddy (b.
 1932) joined the family after they had left this house.

 May 26, 1967, when Congress passed Public Law 90-20 establishing this house as the John Fitzgerald Kennedy National Historic Site.